 - Clothes with print are usually worn to guests.
 To indicate their recent travel experience!

 However, sometimes such garments help out a lot on a trip.
 When, for example, you have poorly studied what happens, for example, the weather in Rome in November.
 And took not enough warm clothes with you …

-With magnets, the easiest thing: they cost from 1 to 3 euros per piece, depending on the area where you are buying them.
-It is clear that the busier the street is, the more sellers ask for the goods.
+With magnets, the easiest thing: they cost from 1 to 3-4 euro per piece, depending on the area where you are buying them.
+It’s clear that the busier the street is, the more sellers ask for the goods.

 Prices for plates, if they are hand painted, start at 20 €.
 T-shirts you can purchase for just 7-10 €, sweatshirts cost from 15-20 €.

 Often, many also buy such exclusive, but today often forged souvenirs from Italy, such as Murano glass and Venetian masks.

 A simple pendant or hairpin, a ring made by craftsmen from the Murano island cost from 7-10 €.
 For beads or earrings, they ask for at least 12-15 euros per piece.

 Figurines and vases are much more expensive.
 And here it all depends on the shape, size and imagination of the seller.

 A standard non-toy-sized Venetian carnival mask will cost about 30 €.
 For a handmade product, you will have to pay from 80-100 € and more.